Graduate Admissions

 • Undergraduate paper on theory/composition

-• Portfolio of four to six works for different ensembles, including at least one for orchestra.
+• portfolio of four works for different ensembles, including at least one for orchestra. (submitted in PDF format).

 Letters of Recommendation